 Right click anywhere on the dimension or measure field area>>Create>>Calculated Field…

 Drag the calculated field ‘Varying Size Bin’ to the columns shelf.

 Drag the measure field ‘Number of Records’ to the rows shelf.

 Right click on the field ‘Varying Size Bin’ on the columns shelf and sort the ‘Varying Size Bin’ manually as shown below.

 Executing above give us;

-From this histogram, a total of 7,808 products generated a profit range between zero and 250 for the Superstores, with very few products generating high profits.
+From this histogram, a total of 7,808 products generated profit ranging between zero and 250, with very few products generating high profits.
 And a good number of unprofitable products.

-Using the last example of this article on varying bin size histograms, business can be able to map business demands back into the data and hence understand business phenomena's therefore responding appropriately.
+Using this last example on varying bin size histograms, businesses can map business questions back into their data and understand business phenomena's better, hence responding appropriately.